bluescrn/AmiBLEHID/README.md

 Only supports two joystick/mouse buttons.
 Investigating

 The USB-C port on the ESP32 module isn't currently supported for wired mice/controllers.
-Would be nice to support that, but the additional current draw may well be too much for the Amiga joystick port
+Would be nice to support wired controllers, but the additional current draw is likely to be too much for the Amiga joystick port

 ## Tested+Compatible devices